jakobtroidl/neuron-shape-reasoning/README.md

 ### Acknowledgements
 We acknowledge NSF grants CRCNS-2309041, NCS-FO-2124179, and NIH grant R01HD104969.
 We also thank the HHMI Janelia Visiting Scientist Program and the Harvard Data Science Initiative Postdoctoral Fellowship for their support.
 The code is partially based on [3DShape2VecSet](https://arxiv.org/abs/2301.11445) by Zhang et. al.

+### Contact
+Please open an issue or contact Jakob Troidl (jtroidl@g.harvard.edu) for any questions or feedback.